 7. Be consistent

-Here are some good information on less work gardening methods.
+Here is some good information on less-work gardening methods.

 Love tip number 5, would have never thought of that….